turnermm/rstudio/README.md

           https://www.youtube.com/watch?v=_es_hdQvU8c&feature=youtu.be

 Howewever, the RStudio code will not have highlighting.
 That is the purpose of this plugin.
-Before saving, at the top of the RStudio page, enter the following macro: ~~R_STUDIO~~.
+Before saving, at the top of the RStudio page, enter the following macro: &#126;&#126;R_STUDIO&#126;&#126;.
 After the page is saved consider removing the macro to prevent unnecessary processing.